makelab-kaist/makelab.github.io/_pages/join.md

 ---
 title: Join Us
-description: How to join the MAKinteract lab
+description: How to join the Make Lab at KAIST
 ---

 ## TL;DR